 This article was written under the assumption that you already have VVX phones deployed, and you are now looking to manage them.
 If you need some more help with the initial deployment part of the process, I can point you to some useful resources:

 Jeff Schertz' post on the different ways to deploy Polycom phones here in his article entitled Provisioning Polycom SIP Phones.
+Greig Sheridan also has a nice post on Optimising the Polycom VVX for Lync that you might want to check out.

 If you would like to know more about what is supported on Lync with VVX phones and setting up a FTP server to support Polycom Configuration files on Lync, go to the Polycom VVX support page and grab a copy of the lovingly entitled: “Deploying Polycom® UC Software for use with Microsoft® Lync™ Server”.